cfreiner/quoins/docs.md

 ## What's Inside

-* One public subnet and one private subnet in each availability zone.
-* Subnets are dynamic and react to the number of availability zones within the region.
-* A NAT gateway in each availability zone.
 * A security group for bastions to use.
 * CoreOS is used as the host operating system for all instances.
 * The certificates are used to completely secure the communication between etcd, controllers, and nodes.